CONTEXT

 Creating multiple flows for multitude of screens

-Understanding the existing product requirements alongside the new needs introduced by our stakeholders, the CEO and I began mapping out all the potential user flows that would shape the mobile application.
-This helped clarify how users would navigate the app and ensured that each feature aligned with both our original goals and Jackalope’s added expectations.
+With the existing product requirements and new stakeholder needs in mind, the CEO and I mapped potential user flows for the mobile app.
+This clarified navigation and ensured each feature aligned with both our original goals and Jackalope’s expectations.

 LOW FIDELITY BUILDING (6 Weeks Left)